Home Genetic Testing: What to Expect

-Imagine finding out if you carry the genes for developing late-onset Alzheimer’s disease, just by mailing in some of your spit.
+Imagine finding out if you carry the genes for developing late-onset Alzheimer’s disease, just by mailing in some of your saliva.
 Would you do it?
-At-home genetic testing is becoming more and more popular, especially since being recently approved by the U.S. Food and Drug Administration.
-But, before you send off a saliva sample, there are a few things you should know about these quick and inexpensive tests.
+At-home genetic testing is growing in popularity.
+But, before you send off your sample, there are a few things you should know.

 Results Might Not be Relevant for You